23. Sep, 2018

 By the time Helen was due to arrive (Sunday 21 October) the car and caravan were reasonably presentable, we'd rearranged the interior to accommodate her, and we drove to the airport to pick her up.
 She’d had an interesting flight!

 On Tuesday FC Barcelona were at home to Celtic, and there were a few lively Celtic fans on the plane.
 So lively, in fact, that the police were called to meet them at the airport!
 The airport itself was quite lively too; a flight from Belfast having

 arrived shortly beforehand and a flight from Manchester at the same time as Helen’s, both with a large contingent of Celtic fans.
 Fortunately we were well clear before the delayed Glasgow flight landed.

+It was lovely to see Helen and catch up on all the news.
 She was pleasantly surprised by how warm it was, so we took advantage of the good weather by making several visits to the coast.
-Vilanova itself, while not well-known as a holiday resort, has a large, deserted beach enhanced by a bizarre statue of Pasiphae
+Vilanova itself, while not well-known as a holiday resort, has a large, deserted beach enhanced by a bizarre statue of Pasiphae and the Bull.

 We also visited Tarragona, which has impressive Roman ruins, and more stray cats!

 A little further down the coast is Salou, a large resort where summer still seemed to be in full swing – crowded beach, people swimming, busy cafes.
 We had a paddle and the water was so warm we regretted not bringing our swimming things.
 So next day we drove to Sitges, just a few kilometres from Vilanova, and enjoyed a swim and a sunbathe.
 Back at the campsite it was so mild we sat outside the caravan until 10 at night.
 Not bad for late October!